m4r35n357/VisualOptimizers/README.md

 This code was originally based on a [project](https://github.com/matteotiziano/nelder-mead) by Matteo Maggioni in 2023.

+This implementation is a little different from those in most popular/common solvers in that it uses a pair of _regular_ (dual) simplexes, and the user must specify an initial "scale".
+The vertex coordinates are generated using an algorithm which is described (open access) [here](https://link.springer.com/article/10.1007/s11590-022-01953-y).
+The adaptive algorithm is described (open access) [here](https://www.researchgate.net/publication/225691623_Implementing_the_Nelder-Mead_simplex_algorithm_with_adaptive_parameters).

 Parameter | Meaning
 ----------|-----------
 1 | Display precision (3..36)